 macOS 10.14 Mojave specifications

-Unfortunately some older Macs are going to have to go without updating to macOS 10.14 Mojave.
-This is unlike macOS 10.13 High Sierra, which practically had the same requirements as Sierra.
+It’s too bad that, with all these new features, some older Macs will have to go without access to macOS Mojave.
+This is a departure from macOS High Sierra, which basically had the same system requirements as macOS 10.12.

 macOS Mojave vs Windows 10 October 2018 Update